 Christians should shun pornography but it has been reported by hotel owners that when pastors have a convention and book the hotels, they use the pornographic channels more than any other group.
 Why is that?
 (Perhaps they have to know what it looks like so they can preach against it).
 Today pornography is everywhere and unless you are blind you can only totally shun it by avoiding the world.
 That means no movies, no TV, no Internet, no peeking and no kidding.
 You did make an oath.
 So to keep this covenant you might join with the Amish.

 “We further engage to watch over one another in brotherly love, to remember one another in prayer; to aid one another in sickness and distress; to cultivate Christian sympathy in feeling and Christian courtesy in speech; to be slow to take offense, but always ready for reconciliation and mindful of the rules of our Savior to secure it without delay.

 This is noble but saying it is one thing and of course doing it is another.
 So take the Oath if you know you will always do this but expect to suffer the consequences if you break this Covenant.

 We moreover engage that when we remove from this place we will, as soon as possible, unite with some other church where we can carry out the spirit of this covenant and the principles of God's word."

-The Spirit of this covenant seems to put one under bondage and to make vows or oaths few can keep.
-I never agreed to carry out this covenant at all.
+The Spirit of this covenant seems to put one under bondage and to make oaths few can keep.
+When I joined this church I never was presented this covenant and never agreed to carry out this covenant at all.
 So throw me out of the church.
-If you had asked me to sign such a covenant or a worse covenant like they do in some of the purpose driven churches I would already have been an ex-member.
+If you had asked me to sign such a covenant or a worse covenant like they do in some of the purpose driven churches I would not be a member.

 Back to Don's theology page